jtgry/lakemartinminimall/content/_index.md

   button_url:
   items:
   - template: block-item
+    name: Big Green Egg
+    content: Widely acclaimed as the original American-designed ceramic cooker, the Big Green Egg® was derived from an ancient clay cooking device known as a “kamado”.
+    image: uploads/_DSC0556.jpg
+    button_text: Learn More
+    button_url: "/big-green-egg/"
+  - template: block-item
     name: Outdoor Furniture
     content: 'The area''s largest selection of composite outdoor furniture!
 Breezesta boasts a lifetime warranty available in 20 colors!
 Also, Eclectic Furniture